turnly/turnly/README.md

 ## 🧑🏻‍🚒 Contributing

-Ahoy!, please refer to our [Contributing Guide](/CONTRIBUTING.md) for details.
+Ahoy!, please if you want to correct some typo, update a readme, or contributing with code.
+Refer to our [Contributing Guide](/CONTRIBUTING.md) for details.

 ## ❤️ Got a Question, Problem or Feature?